-This is a great way to speak to your neighbours about looking after their local environment and provides an opportunity to meet and get to know others in your community, as well as providing health and wellbeing benefits.
+This is a great way to look after your local environment and provides an opportunity to meet and get to know others in your community, as well as providing health and wellbeing benefits.

 We can help by:

-- providing free tools to borrow such as spades and rakes
+- providing tools to borrow such as litter pickers and gloves

-- removing rubbish – if the rubbish is collect from council land, gather it in red bags and we’ll remove it
+- removing rubbish – if the rubbish is collected from council land, we’ll remove it

 - keeping you safe – we can provide simple advice

-Note: We can not collect soil or rubble, please do not put these materials in red bags.
+Note: We can not collect soil or rubble.

 Any job worth doing is worth celebrating, so make an event out of it.
 Encourage more people to come out by bringing snacks, providing hot